DevOps-MBSE/AaC/docs/docs/dev_guide/profiles/cprofile.md

 > *The above example is the top ten result from sorting based on the time taken from the code being run in `gen_design_doc_impl.py`
 > With the above example output you can see that the code that this was run against has some hints of recursion occurring.
 > Without recursion occuring the two numbers at the top would be the same.*

+Also to note from the output above you can see where some of the code that is being run multiple times and is taking up more time than others.
+It is recommended to see the full output at least first to make sure that eveyrthing is getting hit and run.
+Then, as you go, whittle down to find the code that is offending more often.